-- a) The applicable benefits provided for Hospital and Surgical/Medical Services are provided for a recipient of Medically Necessary Transplant services. - b) Benefits for Transplant(s) are subject to the following conditions: - (1) The Transplant must be preauthorized by BCI. - (2) The recipient must have the Transplant performed at an appropriate Recognized Transplant Center.
+- a) The applicable benefits provided for Hospital and Surgical/Medical Services are provided for a recipient of Medically Necessary Transplant services. - b) Benefits for Transplant(s) are subject to the following: - (1) The Transplant must be preauthorized by BCI. - (2) The recipient must have the Transplant performed at an appropriate Recognized Transplant Center.
 If the recipient is eligible for Medicare, the recipient must have the Transplant performed at a Recognized Transplant Center that is approved by the Medicare program for the requested Transplant Covered Services. - c) If the recipient is eligible to receive benefits for these transplant services, Organ Procurement charges are paid for the donor (even if the donor is not a Participant).
-Benefits for the donor will be charged to the recipient's coverage. - d) A travel allowance may be available when the Participant is traveling to and from a Blue Distinction Centers for Transplants (BDCT) for Transplant Services that have received Prior Authorization by BCI.
+Benefits for the donor will be charged to the recipient's coverage. - d) A travel allowance may be available when the Participant is traveling to and from a Blue Distinction Centers for Transplants (BDCT) or in the case of a kidney transplant from a Recognized Transplant Center.
+Transplant Services must be Prior

+Authorized by BCI.
 The Participant will be notified of their eligibility for this allowance upon Prior Authorization of the scheduled Transplant services.